 - The MS-SMART trial is testing three therapies that may have nerve-protecting properties in secondary-progressive MS (with the MS Society of the U.K.)

 - A unique collaboration between NIH's NeuroNEXT Network and MediciNova for a trial (SPRINT-MS) of ibudilast, an oral anti-inflammatory agent, in 250 people with progressive forms of MS.

-- Large clinical trials are ongoing in progressive MS, including tests of masitinib, laquinimod, and siponimod.
+- Large clinical trials are ongoing in progressive MS, including tests of masitinib and laquinimod.

-- More than 30 studies investigating benefits of novel programs of exercise, rehabilitation and other non-pharmaceutical strategies to enhance wellness, and address other symptoms that can interfere with quality of life.
-The Society has launched a wellness initiative to develop strategies for increasing high-quality research and programming that will help people with MS make informed lifestyle and wellness choices aimed at helping them live their best lives.
+- More than 30 studies investigating benefits of exercise, rehabilitation and other non-pharmaceutical strategies to enhance wellness, and address other symptoms that can interfere with quality of life.
+The Society has launched a wellness initiative to develop strategies for increasing high-quality research and programming so people with MS can make informed lifestyle and wellness choices that help them live their best lives.

 - The Society-supported MS Outcome Assessments Consortium is working on a new measure of MS disability to improve the chances of successful clinical trials in MS, including progressive MS.